Hair donation is a wonderful way to give to a charity. Learn about the various hair donation programs and tips for donating hair.

 Growing up I always had long hair (ok besides the Dorothy Hamill phase).
 I was a dancer and so we always had to wear our hair up.
 As I grew older, I stuck with my length (hubs- then BF preferred it that way too).
 But in 2000, right before I graduated from Grad School, I decided it was time for a change.
 I had 12 + inches cut off and thus began my journey with hair donation.

 Over the years, I have used several programs to send my hair to.
 Some specialize in children, some specifically for Cancer patients- but all specialize in touching lives in profound ways.
 Want to get involved?
-Here are a couple Hair Donation programs for you to consider:
+Here are a couple of Hair Donation programs for you to consider:

 Hair Donation Programs

 Hair Trade is helping to provide essential education to disadvantaged girls, by selling the donated hair to help orphan and poor girls attend school.
 Campaigns are ongoing in India so girls donate their own hair and are able to contribute to their education and a brighter future.
-Hair Trade accepts donations from men and women all over the world!
+Hair Trade accepts donations from men and women all over the world! (min length is 8 in, more hair donation info here.)

-Tips for Donating Hair
+Tips for Hair Donation

 Good things to remember about most programs:

-- Hair must be dry and contained
+- Hair must be dry and contained (ie secured with a ponytail holder)

 - Call your fave salon first!
 Some salons partner with the specific programs mentioned above and will send in the hair for you or even give you a discount on the cut.